Skip to content

 The OBDeleven adapter has a slightly more developed third-party ecosystem because OBDeleven was built on top of the broader Ross-Tech VAG-COM lineage.
 Some third-party VAG coding tools recognise the OBDeleven hardware in basic OBD2 mode.
 The Carly adapter is more closed - it works with Carly and nothing else.

-For users who hate proprietary lock-in entirely, both BimmerCode (BMW coding, €30 one-time) and Skanyx (diagnostics, free app + optional Pro) work with standard third-party Bluetooth OBD2 adapters in the €15-60 price range.
-Neither offers the same coding depth as Carly or OBDeleven for their target brands, but they remove the hardware lock entirely.
+For users who hate proprietary lock-in entirely, BimmerCode (BMW coding, €30 one-time) works with standard third-party Bluetooth OBD2 adapters in the €15-60 price range.
+AI-powered diagnostic apps follow the same pattern.
+Neither path matches the coding depth of Carly or OBDeleven for their target brands, but both remove the hardware lock entirely.

 Want diagnostics, repair cost estimates and pre-purchase inspection reports instead of coding?
-Skanyx is free with any standard Bluetooth OBD2 adapter, no proprietary hardware.
-Get Skanyx
+Skanyx works with any standard Bluetooth OBD2 adapter - no proprietary hardware required.
+Try it free

 Which has the better coding interface?